Putting Paul Chen Swords to the test – the Practical Plus Katana!

 Now while there were 3 authentic Japanese swords in the Practical Katana series - The Practical Katana (PK for short), the Practical Plus Katana (the PPK) and the Practical Pro Katana (no abbreviation!) - I had done my homework and found out that the most popular of these three Paul Chen swords was the Practical Plus Katana.

 For a while, I was quite tempted to go for the Practical Katana (the plain vanilla model).
-At a price of around US$151 to $220 the Practical Katana looked like an absolute steal.
+At the time its lesser cousin was available for a price of around US$151 to $220 which made the Practical Katana looked like an absolute steal.
 But the PPK just had too many additional features, including much more traditional fittings and the ability to be disassembled for cleaning or further customisation if desired, while the Practical Katana was glued together and cannot be dismantled.

-The Practical Pro on the other hand was rarer and more expensive than the PPK by around US$50 to $100 depending on where you buy it.
+The Practical Pro on the other hand was rarer and more expensive than the PPK by around US$50 to $100 depending on where you buy it (these are 2005 prices).
 My research was suggesting that this sword used the blade of the 1st generation PPK, which was supposedly thicker and better suited to test cutting.
 However, while the pro could be disassembled, the fittings were again cheap synthetics like the PK...

-With my mind made up, I did a little price shopping - took a risk - and bought it for a "buy it now" price of US$215 + $50 shipping (it had to come from the US and I live in Australia) on ebay (you usually can't get them that cheap now, but sometimes you get lucky...
-Some current ebay listings for the PPK are below)
+With my mind made up, I did a little price shopping - took a risk - and bought it for a "buy it now" price of US$215 + $50 shipping (it had to come from the US and I live in Australia) on eBay (a lot has changes since then.
+Now the best price is nearly double what I paid and shipping overseas is becoming harder by the day - but the sword itself remains unchanged).

-In hindsight, buying these Paul Chen swords on ebay really was a risk...
+Anyway, in hindsight buying these Paul Chen swords on eBay really was a risk...
 All too often, there are problems with bent, pitted, blunt or poorly heat treated blades on the Practical line of Katana as they leave the factory in China - with the onus being on the sellers to check them and send any defective pieces back to the distributor...

 Anyway, with this in the back of my mind, soon enough I received a phone call from my wife that my much anticipated package had arrived.